chirathyh/chirathyh.github.io/_pages/about.md

 **You can read more about this project [here](https://openresearch-repository.anu.edu.au/handle/1885/305591), developed algorithm [G2P2C](https://www.sciencedirect.com/science/article/pii/S1746809423012727), simulator [GluCoEnv](https://github.com/chirathyh/GluCoEnv), and a demonstration tool [CAPSML](https://capsml.com/).**

+Previously, I completed my PhD (Computer Science) at ANU and I was part of the Big Data program of the “Our Health In Our Hands (OHIOH)” ANU Grand Challenge initiative.
+I completed my BSc (Hons) in Electronics & Telecommunication Engineering and MSc (Research) in Computer Science & Engineering from the University of Moratuwa, Sri Lanka and also a CIMA passed finalist.
+I have worked as a Machine Learning Engineer in the FinTech industry, developing algorithms for identifying outliers in corporate financial transactions, forecasting, name screening and risk prediction applications.
+During the final year of my undergraduate studies, I pursued my entrepreneurial aspirations by co-founding a healthcare startup where we designed [Clardia](https://chirathyh.github.io/portfolio/j-clardia/) which achieved multiple awards and publications.

 <!-- I completed my BSc (Hons) in Electronics & Telecommunication Engineering from the University of Moratuwa, Sri Lanka, and a product of Ananda College, Colombo 10.
 I have diverse interest areas in research such as AI, Machine Learning, Biomedical Signal Processing, Financial Analytics and Data Science.
 I'm a CIMA passed finalist, and have been able to successfully combine my engineering and accounting knowledge to work on develop algorithms focusing on financial predictions and fraud analytics.